RisingThumb/GDSpatialAudio/README.md

 - They have 4 additional properties
 - - max_raycast_distance for the max distance you can hear this node/do raycast checks for it
 - - update_frequency_seconds, for how often it should be sampling the environment.
 This defaults to using some randomness, so it doesn't check every frame
-- - max_rever_wetness, so your sounds have a maximum to how distorted they are.
+- - max_reverb_wetness, so your sounds have a maximum to how distorted they are.
 Some sounds are high-importance design-wise so shouldn't be distorted much acoustically
 - - wall_lowpass_cutoff_amount, frequency to cut off sounds when blocked by a wall.
 This combines with an expandedPhysicsMaterial's sound coefficients

 ## Notes